Market Spotlight

 Median #2 value: $15,100

 Samurais may have been popular with '90s sorority sisters and surfer dudes, and they may need a tailwind to get a speeding ticket, but they are tough little things.
-At barely over a ton a Samurai weighs less than almost any sports car on the market today, and with twin live axles on leaf springs and hi-lo transfer case they can hang with the big guys in the rough and tumble.
+With a curb weight barely over a ton, a Samurai weighs less than almost any sports car on the market today, and with twin live axles on leaf springs and a hi-lo transfer case, it can hang with the big guys in the rough and tumble.
 Clean examples are getting hard to find, but they are out there.

 1982-85 Buick Riviera Convertible